 - In a large mixing bowl, beat the eggs until smooth.
 Whisk in the honey and coconut oil until the honey is more or less dissolved.
 Stir in the almond milk, followed by the cornmeal, cornstarch, salt, corn kernels and scallions.
 Whisk until just combined.

 - Lightly grease an 8 x 8 casserole or baking dish and pour in the corn mixture.
-Bake in the oven until the pudding is set, about 30 minutes.
+Bake in the oven until the pudding is set, 25 to 30 minutes.
 If you want the top to be browned, transfer the dish to the broiler for 1 minute.

 - Allow the pudding to rest in the pan for 5 minutes, then serve.